calra123/Conway-game-of-life/README.md

 # Conway-game-of-life
+### Introduction
+Game of Life was devloped by mathematician John Conway.
+It is a zero player game which simulates life.
+Populations expand, contract, form clusters and follow periodicity in erratic manner, all in all its beautiful.

 The game has been made in Python using Pygame, it is just a bunch of functions clubbed together to make it run.
 ### Ambitions